-All these questions and more will be covered if you keep certain guidelines in mind.
+All these questions and more will be covered if you keep certain IT startup guideline in mind.

 - Get a 360⁰ view of your idea – Your idea may not be technical initially but if your venture is in the technical domain you need to have all the technical and non-technical aspects laid down in the idea stage.
 This makes your idea well sounded and better suited for people to take an interest.

 - Be the ideas guy – You know your idea best.
 So keep that idea close to your vision and fine-tune it along the way.
 Ensure that your belief in your idea gets communicated to the team or the people around you.
 Be passionate and enthusiastic about your idea; your team too shall feel connected to the purpose of the venture